 As an approved essential business, we're here through all Covid alert levels so you can still get what you need for your baby - orders are shipped daily.
 If you're in NICU our thoughts are with you, please reach out if we can help in any way x

 this is Ethan's story (and the start of Small Babies)

-The journey began in January 2012 when my son was unexpectedly born prematurely at 26+2 weeks.
-Like many NICU parents we suddenly found ourselves in a world far different from what we had imagined life with our newborn would be.
-Instead of bringing Ethan home our days and weeks were filled with oxygen stats, cares, tube feeds and counting every gram in weight he managed to gain.
+Our journey began in January 2012 when my son Ethan was born prematurely at 26 weeks.
+Like most NICU parents we suddenly found ourselves in a world far different from what we had imagined life with our newborn would be.
+Instead of bringing home a healthy baby, our days were filled with oxygen stats, cares, tube feeds and celebrating every weight gain - even when it was just a few grams.

 Ethan came home in mid April, two weeks before his due date and weighing just on 3kg.
-He needed low flow oxygen for the first few months to help him cope over winter, but has now been checked and discharged by all his specialists.
-Ethan is still very little for his age but we are lucky to now have a happy, healthy and very active four and a half year old.
+He needed low flow oxygen for the first few months to help him cope over winter, but has now been discharged by all his specialists.
+Ethan is still very little for his age but we are lucky to now have a happy and healthy (and did I mention extremely active??!!) eight year old.

 At 6 1/2 weeks old our little boy graduated from his incubator and I could dress him in clothes.
 We spent ages disconnecting his oxygen to awkwardly pull tops over his head, trying to figure out how to feed the bundle of monitor leads out of the way while keeping everything else taped in the right position.
 On that day I realised something that really stuck with me.
 Dressing a premature baby was pretty damn hard!